maelstrom-software/maelstrom/site/src/cargo_maelstrom/running_tests.md

 running on.
 Replace `<broker-port>` with the port you provided to the broker via the `--port` CLI option.
 (In the book we chose port 9001 for this)

-Now we should be able to build and run tests just by running `cargo maelstrom run`
+Now we should be able to build and run tests just by running `cargo maelstrom`

 With no other arguments it will attempt to run all the tests in your project.